A liability backed by the general reputation and credit standing of the debtor.

 An examination of a company's financial situation.

-An entity's asset, liabilities, and stockholders' equity as of a specific date.
-Also called the STATEMENT OF FINANCIAL POSITION.
+An entity's assets, liabilities, and owner's equity as of a specific date.
+Also called the statement of financial position.

 Certified Management Accountant (CMA)

 A licensed accountant who works for a single company.

 Licensed accountants who serve the general public rather than one particular company.